-The work balanced, I learned and the commission was abandoned.
+The work balanced and the commission was abandoned.

 We can be tempted as makers to create what others may want.
 To act out and try to satisfy the thoughts and wishes of another.
 We can succumb to the conditions and demands of patron and trend.

-When we make with honesty, clarity and integrity, we uplift and embolden the self and our work may speak to others of such things.
+When we make freely, we uplift and embolden the self and our work may speak to others of such things.